masterworkcoder/hack-assembler/README.md

 # hack-assembler
-my nand2tetris hack assembler implementation.
+My nand2tetris hack assembler implementation.

+The code is very messy as this is the first time of writing any type of compiler or assembler.
+It seems to be 100% functional I didn't make really any comments in the code.

+### Usage
+hasm <assembler.asm>